 Treatments are given several times per week initially and gradually reduced in frequency.
 The number of treatments will vary depending on the individual, the severity of the stroke and the length of time from the initial stroke until treatment is begun.

 In using acupuncture for stroke rehabilitation, it is important to work with a qualified medical acupuncturist.
-If this stroke is a concern of yours, TCM and acupuncture treatment at Asia TCM Singapore TCM clinic may benefit you.
+If this stroke is a concern of yours, TCM and acupuncture treatment at Asia TCM Punggol Singapore may benefit you.
 To begin your return to a healthier lifestyle, feel free to contact us for an appointment.

 Origin-Point Therapy (Simplified Chinese: 原始点疗法) was invented by a Traditional Chinese Medical practitioner from Taiwan, Dr Chang Chao Han.